ulif/vagrant-pulp/fedora22-net/README.md

 Repositories
 ------------

-You can register a sample repository like this:
+You can create a sample RPM repository like this:

     (pulp1) $ pulp-admin rpm repo create --repo-id=zoo --feed=https://repos.fedorapeople.org/repos/pulp/pulp/demo_repos/zoo/

+All repos on a host can be listed by:

+    (pulp1) $ pulp-admin rpm repo list

+searched by:

+    (pulp1) $ pulp-admin rpm repo search

+Metadata can be changed by:

+    (pulp1) $ pulp-admin rpm repo update --repo-id=zoo

+A created repository can be deleted by:

+    (pulp1) $ pulp-admin rpm repo delete --repo-id=zoo